 Scientific meetings in 2017.

-Publications co-authored in 2017, including on cannabidiol therapy research.
+Publications co-authored, including on seizure forecasting, in 2017, and on cannabidiol therapy in 2018

 Enrolled in the Rare Epilepsy Network, which is a collaboration with 30 other organizations; Research studies completed using our Rare Epilepsy Network Registry.